stellar/go/services/horizon/internal/docs/developing.md

 1. Create a new or modify existing recipe.
 All new recipes should be added to [horizon test scenarios](https://github.com/stellar/go/tree/master/services/horizon/internal/test/scenarios) directory.
 2. In `stellar/go` repository root directory run `./services/horizon/internal/scripts/build_test_scenarios.bash`.
 3. The command above will rebuild all test scenarios.
-If need to rebuild only one scenario modify `PACKAGES` environment variable temporarily in the script.
+If you need to rebuild only one scenario modify `PACKAGES` environment variable temporarily in the script.

 ### Using test scenarios